MoOx/postcss-cssnext/docs/content/features.md

 ## custom selectors

-Alows you to create your own selectors
+Allows you to create your own selectors

 ```css
 @custom-selector :--button button, .button;